Cadillac CT6

-The Cadillac CT6 (short for Cadillac Touring 6) is a full-size luxury car manufactured by Cadillac between 2016 and 2020 over two generations.
+The Cadillac CT6 (short for Cadillac Touring 6) is a full-size luxury car manufactured by Cadillac starting in 2016 over two generations.

 The first generation CT6 was introduced at the 2015 New York International Auto Show and went on sale in the U.S. in March 2016.
 It is the first car to adopt the brand's revised naming strategy, as well as the first rear-wheel drive full-size Cadillac sedan since the Fleetwood was discontinued in 1996.

-In 2020, the CT6 was discontinued in the United States, to be replaced by the forthcoming Cadillac Celestiq liftback sedan.
+In 2020, the CT6 was discontinued in the United States.

+The second generation CT6 made its public debut in May 2023, and is exclusively sold in China.

 First generation (2016)

 The first-generation CT6 is built on a different platform than the smaller CTS and is engineered as a rear-wheel drive vehicle with optional all-wheel drive.
 In addition to its primary markets of North America and China, the CT6 was also offered in Europe, South Korea, Japan, and the Middle East.

 General Motors discontinued the assembly of the Cadillac CT6 in the US in February 2020 due to poor sales and retooling of the Detroit/Hamtramck facility for electric vehicle production, beginning with the new GMC Hummer EV.